rbhan29/Fitness-and-Diet-Planner/README.md

-The existing `README.md` file is empty.
-I’ll create a detailed and professional GitHub README for the **Fitness and Diet Planner** project based on the typical structure and contents of such applications.

-Here's a suggested `README.md` for your project:

----

 # 🏋️‍♀️ Fitness and Diet Planner

 A sleek and efficient web application built with modern technologies to help users track their fitness goals, plan diets, and stay motivated on their health journey.